“Simplifying is generally the strategy of people who view the world in terms of systems.” – Scott Adams

 It’s easy to dismiss the idea of a checklist but it’s amazing how much you can cut down on mistakes by going through step by step instructions to avoid error.
 This is also a great tool for reigning in overconfidence.

-In fact, the book makes the point that having a checklist in hospitals for doctors (some of the most overconfident people there are) has had dramatic effects on patient safety and care.
+In fact, the book makes the point that having a checklist in hospitals for doctors (some of the most overconfident people there are) have had dramatic effects on patient safety and care.

 HAPPINESS: Choose Yourself by James Altucher

 Altucher offers some great advice for changing your life, increasing happiness or just getting yourself out of a rut.
 His plan involves a system to improve your physical, emotional, mental and spiritual bodies (as he calls them).

 Some of the simple fixes include being more active, keeping company with only positive people (avoiding negative people is key), reading to increase your knowledge base and being grateful for all of your blessings on a daily basis.